fehmi/simply.js/docs/state-management.md

 </template>
 ```

-?> It is necessary to use dot notation with `data` prefix when reaching variables.
-The only exception is for `each` loop.
-When you are in a loop, you can directly reach current subjects.
+?> It is necessary to use dot notation with the `data` prefix when accessing variables.
+The only exception is within an `each` loop, where you can directly access current subjects.

 ## Variable Expressions

-Of couse you can do some simple math with your variables using simple expressions.
-All of them below is valid.
+Of course, you can perform simple mathematical operations with your variables using basic expressions.
+All of the examples below are valid.

 ```js
 { data.variable }